The Law Offices of Herb M. Milgrim, P.A.

 Condo Owner Rights Lawyer in Florida

-One of the key Florida Case Decisions on Selective Enforcement is the case of White Egret Condominium, Inc., v.
+One of the key Florida Case Decisions on Selective Enforcement is White Egret Condominium, Inc. v.
 Franklin, 379 So.2d 346 (Fla.
 1979).
-In the White decision, the Florida Supreme Court held that enforcement of condominium age restriction was an unconstitutional arbitrary and unequal enforcement of the restriction where other owners were allowed to reside at the condominium despite the fact that they were in violation of the restriction.
+In the White decision, the Florida Supreme Court held that enforcement of a condominium age restriction was unconstitutional.
+Florida condo owner rights were violated through arbitrary and unequal enforcement where other owners violated the same age restriction.
+The court found that allowing other owners to reside at the condominium despite violating the restriction was discriminatory enforcement.

-According to Section 718.1255 of the Florida Condominium Act, many Condo Disputes in Florida are required to go to Arbitration before the DBPR as an alternative dispute resolution method before resorting to a lawsuit in the Courts.
-The Florida Administrative Code sets fort many of the procedural rules that apply to these Arbitration proceedings.
-According to 61B-45.019 the defense of selective enforcement requires the following:
+According to Section 718.1255 of the Florida Condominium Act, many Condo Disputes in Florida require Arbitration before the DBPR.
+This arbitration serves as an alternative dispute resolution method before resorting to a lawsuit in the Florida Courts.
+The Florida Administrative Code sets forth many procedural rules that apply to these Arbitration proceedings protecting condo owner rights statewide.
+According to Rule 61B-45.019, the defense of selective enforcement requires the following specific elements to be proven:

 Simply alleging that there are other violations being overlooked at the condominium will not be enough to succeed on a claim of Selective Enforcement.